-Centennial’s first post office, constructed in 1875, was a mile or so south of town, and the postmaster, Isaac Lambing, was also the manager of the Centennial Mine.
+Centennial’s first post office, constructed in 1875, was a mile or so south of town; its postmaster, Isaac Lambing, was also the manager of the Centennial Mine.
 Other post office locations include the former high school, the depot, the Mountain View Hotel, and several residences.

 The Mettler House

 On the north side of the highway, just west of the Trading Post, stands the Mettler House.
 The Mettlers were hired in 1907 to be the first managers of the Mountain View Hotel.
 They lived here for many years, and this was perhaps the first two story residence in Centennial.
-The Trading Post, now a restaurant and bar, was at one time Peg Nelson’s general store, and the Friendly Store across the street was built in competition.
+The Trading Post, now a restaurant and bar, was at one time Peg Nelson’s general store, while the Friendly Store across the street was built to be its competition.

 The Old Corral